Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Background

-A second line of reasoning holds that for difficult interpretive problems, for investigating ordinary meaning in English, LLMs are potentially \emph{better} than humans because they have been trained on so much ordinary English data (we can call this the `omniscience' argument).
-Judge Kevin Newsom in his opinion in the \emph{Snell} case gives voice to this idea, citing the diversity of ordinary usage that these models might draw upon: \say{models train on a mind-bogglingly enormous amount of raw data \dots as I understand LLM design, those data run the gamut from the highest-minded to the lowest, from Hemmingway [sic] novels and Ph.D.~dissertations to gossip rags and comment threads.
+A second line of reasoning holds that for hard cases that turn on ordinary textual meaning, LLMs are potentially \emph{better} than humans (and superior to existing tools) because they have been trained on so much ordinary English data (we call this the `omniscience' argument).
+Judge Kevin Newsom, in a concurring opinion in \emph{Snell} (the `landscaping' case), gives voice to this idea, citing the diversity of ordinary usage that these models might draw upon: \say{models train on a mind-bogglingly enormous amount of raw data \dots as I understand LLM design, those data run the gamut from the highest-minded to the lowest, from Hemingway [sic] novels and Ph.D.~dissertations to gossip rags and comment threads.
 Because they cast their nets so widely, LLMs can provide useful statistical predictions about how, in the main, ordinary people ordinarily use words and phrases in ordinary life} \cite{snellvsunited}.
 He appears to tone down the omniscience argument in a subsequent case, saying LLMs \say{may well serve a valuable auxiliary role as we aim to triangulate ordinary meaning,} complementing \say{traditional interpretive tools [such as] dictionaries} \cite{unitedstatesvsdeleon}.